karam94/karam94.github.io/content/posts/2020/2020-12-02-Design-Patterns-The-Factory-Pattern.md

 description: "The second post in my blog post series where I try to cover all of the Gang of Four Design Patterns in five minutes each, this time it's one of the Creational Patterns... the Factory Pattern!"
 ---

-_Welcome to the first of my [Five Minute Design Patterns series](https://www.karam.io/blog/tag/Five%20Minute%20Design%20Patterns/) where I take a brief look at a design pattern every week!
-The reason why I've gone for brief overviews is because I think sometimes, less can be more and not everyone always wants to be drowned in text & UML diagrams.
-My goal is to keep each one of these a maximum of a 5 minute read as per the calculation that can be seen under the blog title.
-This post will cover one of the Creational Patterns, namely the Factory Pattern.
+_Welcome to the second of my [Five Minute Design Patterns series](https://www.karam.io/blog/tag/Five%20Minute%20Design%20Patterns/) where I take a brief look at a design pattern every week!
+I've gone for brief because I think sometimes, less can be more and not everyone always wants to be drowned in text & UML diagrams.
+My goal is to keep these to a maximum of a 5 minute read as per the calculation that can be seen under the blog title.
+This post will cover one of the Creational Patterns - the Factory Pattern.
 If you're looking for a post on one of the other of the Gang of Four Design Patterns, you will most likely find them [here](https://www.karam.io/blog/tag/Five%20Minute%20Design%20Patterns/)._

 ---